kcoulsy/ShippingTracker/README.md

 * UPDATE Shipment when changed
 * Make sure they all use root urls rather than localhost

+### Shipment Details
+* Add address to the shipment and check it correctly goes into store and the db
+* Require a name to be set, min 3 chars
+* Validate that tracking is a url or nothing at all
+* Make an achor tag to go to the tracking link
+* make the status a select with options Complete, Booked In, In Transit

 ### Filters
 * Create filter reducers
 * Create filters component
 * Apply to the shown shipments